torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 `cargo nextest` has a subcommand to generate and archive the artifact of the build.
 We are using it to package and pass the application from one stage to another.

 Dependencies are archived but they are not used independently.
-That line just test that the dependencies could be archived.
+That line just tests that the dependencies could be archived.

 <CodeBlock lang="dockerfile">